haleybiersch/intuitivesoul/README.md

 FUNCTIONS PHP
 - Like functions have been placed under one name for loading
 - JS & CSS have been re-ordered based on inheritance
-- Corrected file name spelling (files not being loaded - @fontawesome, jquery-3.6.0)
+- Corrected file name spelling (file not being loaded - jquery-3.6.0) NOTE: directry spelling for fontawsome, spelled foRtawesome (not corrected)

 THEME
 - Added the screenshot png for use on the theme page in WP Admin